girishvscube/components-render/README.md

   Install Dependencies:

    Open your terminal.
-   Navigate to the directory where your frontend code is located.
+   Navigate to the directory where  frontend code is located.
    Run npm i to install the dependencies.
    Run the Application: